AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-app-auth/02-graph-user-profile.md

     ![](./media/lab2-e2-12.png)

 1. Start the application a second time and notice you no longer receive the **Permissions requested** notification.
 The permission you granted earlier was cached.

+## Summary

+In this lab, you:

+- Registered an application in Microsoft Entra ID for Microsoft Graph access

+- Created and configured a .NET console project

+- Added environment variables and implemented authentication using the Microsoft Graph SDK

+- Retrieved and displayed your user profile information through the Microsoft Graph API

+## You have successfully completed the lab.